-RULE 13 -- CLASSIFIED INFORMATION
+RULE 13-CLASSIFIED INFORMATION

-- (a) The handling of classified information in the Senate is governed by S. Res.
+- (a) GENERAL.-The handling of classified information in the Senate is governed by S. Res.
 243 (100th Congress), which established the Office of Senate Security.
-All handling of classified information by the committee shall be consistent with the procedures set forth in the United States Senate Security Manual issued by the Office of Senate Security. - (b) The chief clerk is the security manager for the committee.
+All handling of classified information by the committee shall be consistent with the procedures set forth in the United States Senate Security Manual issued by the Office of Senate Security. - (b) SECURITY MANAGER.-The chief clerk is the security manager for the committee.
 The chief clerk shall be responsible for implementing the provisions of the Senate Security Manual and for serving as the committee liaison to the Office of Senate Security.
-The staff director, in consultation with the minority staff director, may appoint an alternate security manager as circumstances warrant. - (c) Classified material may only be transported between Senate offices by appropriately cleared staff members who have been specifically authorized to do so by the security manager. - (d) In general, Senators and staff undertake to confine their access to classified information on the basis of a 'need to know" such information related to their committee responsibilities. - (e) The staff director is authorized to make such administrative regulations as may be necessary to carry out the provisions of this rule.
+The staff director, in consultation with the minority staff director, may appoint an alternate security manager as circumstances warrant. - (c) TRANSPORTATION OF CLASSIFIED MATERIAL.-Classified material may only be transported between Senate offices by appropriately cleared staff members who have been specifically authorized to do so by the security manager. - (d) ACCESS TO CLASSIFIED MATERIAL.-In general, Senators and staff undertake to confine their access to classified information on the basis of a "need to know" such information related to their committee responsibilities. - (e) STAFF CLEARANCES.-The Chairman, or, in the case of minority staff, the Ranking Member, shall designate the members of the committee staff whose assignments require access to classified and compartmented information and shall seek to obtain the requisite security clearances pursuant to Office of Senate Security procedures. - (f) PRM CLEARANCES.-For the purposes of this rule regarding security clearances and access to compartmented information, the officially-designated personal representative of the member (PRM) pursuant to rule 14(b), shall be deemed to have the same rights, duties, and responsibilities as members of the staff of the Committee on Foreign Relations. - (g) REGULATIONS.-The staff director is authorized to make such administrative regulations as may be necessary to carry out the provisions of this rule.

-RULE 14 -- STAFF
+RULE 14-STAFF